R1shy/get-pub-ip/README.md

 # Why does this exist?

-Because I don't want to set a static IP for my rasberry pi and I don't want to pay for a DNS.
+Because I don't want to set a static IP for my rasberry pi and I don't want to pay for a domain.